dennisss/dacha/doc/user_guide.md

 - In this repository run the following to fetch submodules:
     - `git submodule update --init`
 - Install needed Debian packages:
-    - `sudo apt install ldd clang pkg-config uidmap libnss3-tools libasound2-dev libglfw3-dev xorg-dev`
+    - `sudo apt install clang pkg-config uidmap libnss3-tools libasound2-dev libglfw3-dev xorg-dev`
 - Install Rustup per https://www.rust-lang.org/tools/install
 - In this repository, run `rustup show` to install the ensure that the repository specific Rust version is installed.
     - This should install from the `rust-toolchain.toml` directory in the root of the repository.